jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

   `postcss` and `sharp` versions. npm currently proposes an unsafe breaking downgrade to Next.js 9, so do not run `npm audit fix --force`; re-evaluate against a compatible Next.js/sharp update.
 - [ ] Review unused images and remove or integrate them.
-- [ ] Optimize large raster assets and verify production delivery sizes.
+- [~] Optimize large raster assets and verify production delivery sizes.
+- [x] Serve WebP variants of the four heaviest referenced scientific figures, reducing their combined transfer size from 4,362,574 bytes to 772,102 bytes (82.3%) while preserving the corrected PNG sources.
 - [x] Add a responsive `sizes` value to the filled `model_hw.png` image.
 - [x] Eager-load the above-the-fold `contact_across_scales.png` LCP image and provide responsive sizes.
 - [ ] Remove unused starter SVGs and unused `src/app/page.module.css`.

 ### P2 — Deployment Readiness

-- [ ] Select and document the hosting target.
+- [x] Select GitHub Pages as the low-cost hosting target, with GitHub Actions as the only deployment controller.
-- [ ] Make font delivery deterministic or document the Google Fonts network requirement.
+- [x] Make font delivery deterministic by self-hosting the official Inter variable font and its license.
+- [x] Configure Next.js to generate a trailing-slash static export in `frontend/out`.
+- [ ] Add the GitHub Pages deployment workflow after the target repository and Pages source are ready.
 - [ ] Configure production environment and deployment checks.
 - [ ] Perform a final content, browser, performance, and link audit.
 - [!]
 Publish the validated project through a private production deployment; awaiting explicit authorization to